FN FAL: LAR 50.41 & 50.42 (FAL HBAR & FALO)

 Also known as FALO as an abbreviation from the French Fusil Automatique Lourd, it had a heavy barrel for sustained fire with a 30-round magazine as a squad automatic weapon;

 Known in Canada as the C2A1, it was their primary squad automatic weapon until it was phased out during the 1980s in favor of the C9, which has better accuracy and higher ammunition capacity than the C2.
 In the Australian Army, as the L2A1, it was their primary squad automatic weapon in the 1960s.
 However it was generally disliked and replaced by the F89 Minimi in the late 1980s.
 The L2A1 or 'heavy barrel' FAL was used by several Commonwealth nations and was found to frequently experience a failure to feed after firing two rounds from a full magazine when in automatic mode.

 The 50.41 is fitted with a synthetic buttstock, while the 50.42's buttstock is made from wood.

 FAL 50.61 (FAL Type 3 PARA)

 Folding-stock, standard 533 mm (21.0 in) barrel length.

 FAL 50.62 (FAL Type 3 Para 18)

-Folding-stock, shorter 458 mm (18.03 inch) barrel, paratrooper version and folding stock.
+Folding-stock, shorter 457 mm (18 inch) barrel, paratrooper version.

 FAL 50.63 (FAL Type 2 Para 16)

-Folding-stock, shorter 436 mm (17.16 inch) barrel, paratrooper version, folding charging handle.
+Folding-stock, shorter 440 mm (17.35 inch) barrel, paratrooper version, folding charging handle.
 This shorter version was requested by Belgian paratroopers.
-The upper receiver was not cut for a carry handle, the charging handle on the 50.63 was a folding model similar to the L1A1 rifles, which allowed the folded-stock rifle to fit through the doorway of their C-119 Flying Boxcar when worn horizontally across the chest.
+The upper receiver was not cut for a carry handle and the charging handle on the 50.63 was a folding model similar to the L1A1 rifle.
+The shorter length and folding stock allowed the rifle to fit through the doorway of their C-119 Flying Boxcar when worn horizontally across the chest with the stock folded.

 FAL 50.64 (FAL Para 3)

-Folding-stock, standard 533 mm (21.0 in) barrel length, 'Hiduminium' aluminium alloy lower receiver.
+Folding-stock, standard 533 mm (21.0 in) barrel length, 'Hiduminium' aluminium alloy lower receiver made it lighter than the 50.61, which was heavier than 50.00.